Debre Zeyit, Benishangul Gumuz

 Debre Zeyit (also known as Wenbera) is a town in western Ethiopia.
 Located in the Metekel Zone of the Benishangul-Gumuz Region, Debre Zeit has a latitude and longitude of 10°35′N 35°48′E with an elevation of 2097 meters above sea level.

 The town was visited in 1900 by the American traveller Oscar T. Crosby, who mentions the presence of a market and an Ethiopian military outpost.
 Crosby knew the settlement as Wenbera, as did the consul R E Cheesman, who stayed there for a few days in April 1927.
 He described the settlement as "a large village of a few hundred houses and is important chiefly for its market and as a centre for caravan traffic.
-One set of merchants plies between there and Roseires in the Sudan, and another goes to the Abyssinian main plateau; both carry the famous coffee grown at Kitar in Wanbera district.
+One set of merchants plies between there and Roseires in the Sudan, and another goes to the Abyssinian main plateau; both carry the famous coffee grown at Kitar in the Wanbera district.
 We had reached an altitude where the Amhara can live, but the population is strongly oromo."